logdyhq/logdy-core/README.md

   stdin       Listens to STDOUT/STDERR of a provided command.
 Example `logdy stdin "npm run dev"`

 Flags:
+      --append-to-file string   Path to a file where message logs will be appended, the file will be created if it doesn't exist
-      --bulk-window int         A time window during which log messages are gathered and send in a bulk to a client.
+      --append-to-file-raw      When 'append-to-file' is set, raw lines without metadata will be saved to a file --bulk-window int         A time window during which log messages are gathered and send in a bulk to a client.
 Decreasing this window will improve the 'real-time' feeling of messages presented on the screen but could decrease UI performance (default 100)
       --config string           Path to a file where a config (json) for the UI is located -t, --fallthrough             When used will fallthrough all of the stdin received to the terminal as is